zxphyrx/highway/app/views/guides/design-footprint-symbol.md

 Now you're ready to start creating the symbol!
 Click on the "Create Symbol" button in the "File" menu or use the shortcut Ctrl+N. \
 Then just change the name to whatever you want, in this case, "button" (please name yours better sob) and click "OK". (don't touch at the other values  it should be fine for now) \
 <img src="https://files.catbox.moe/hjk0le.png" width="400">

+Now go look at your datasheet and add the number of pins you need!
+(If you can, try to match the actual layout, but it doesn't matter.)